hzla/Dynamic-Calc/README.md

 `switchIn` the generation of switchin mechanics to use

 ### Easy Calc data generation with Pokeweb (Gen 5)

 Generate the data in one click with [Pokeweb](https://github.com/hzla/Pokeweb-Live) for Gen 4/5 only.

-Use pokeweb-live `prod-g4` branch for gen 4.
-Use [this](https://github.com/hzla/pk3ds_for_dynamic_calc) for gen 6/7.
+Use pokeweb `prod-g4` branch for gen 4.
+Replace all relevant text files in Pokeweb/texts with your rom hack's text files before exporting calc.
+Adjust Pokeweb/models/trpok.rb for further customization.

+Use [this modified pkhex](https://github.com/hzla/pk3ds_for_dynamic_calc) to export a calc for gen 6/7.

 ## License